JerukPurut404/9292chan/README.md

 ## IMPORTANT INFO

 I just used this site for my own planning but for whatever reason, it's not completely accurate.
 I will try to fix it.
 Meanwhile use this at your own risk for being late to school or whatever it is.

+### Update:
+After further inspection, it's looks like it has something to do with the webserver being stuck at summertime for whatever reason.

 ## Current features